TheRyanMiller/spotify-stats/README.md

 $   cd client
 $   npm install
 ```
-> Issue this command from the `/client` directory to launch the app locally
+> Issue this command from the `/client` directory to launch the app in your local environment
 ```
 $   npm run
 ```